mucsci-students/2025sp-420-BarkingSnakes/README.md

 In the command-line interface, type the help command to see a list of possible commands and their usage.

 ### GUI Mode (Flask):
-Interact with the web-based interface by navigating to the URL provided when the Flask server starts.
+Interact with the web-based interface after it opens in your browser or by navigating to the URL provided when the Flask server starts.
 Use the toolbar, menus, and on-screen instructions to manage your class diagrams.

 ## GUI Instructions
 When running BS-uml in GUI mode, the following applies: